How to stop your cat from scratching your furniture

 Scratching posts are available at most pet shops.
 Most major retailers that stock up on pet care supplies will also sell scratching posts.
 They come in a range of sizes and textures, the most popular being those made with carpet and rope.
 The scratching post you select needs to be tall enough to allow your cat to stretch and sturdy enough to take your cat’s weight.

 When a cat won’t stop scratching your couch, place the scratching post near its immediate area.
 If your furniture or goods have not fallen victim to scratching yet, put them in a convenient area for your cat.
-Near the front door or their favorite sleeping spot are usually effective places.
+Near the front door or their favourite sleeping spot are usually effective places.

 Ideally, you should provide one scratch post per cat to avoid any territorial disputes.